analyst-muneeza/Ecommerce-Sales-Analytics/04_SQL/README.md

-# SQL Data Analysis
+# PostgreSQL E-Commerce Sales Analysis

-PostgreSQL was used to analyze the cleaned E-Commerce dataset and answer business-related questions.
+PostgreSQL was used to analyze the cleaned E-Commerce dataset and answer 35 business questions related to sales, customers, products, sellers, payments, reviews, and delivery performance.

-## SQL Analysis
+## Database Tables

-The analysis focused on:
+The analysis was performed using multiple related tables:

+- customers
+- orders
+- order_items
+- payments
+- products
+- product_category
+- reviews
+- sellers

+## Key Analysis Areas

+- Total orders, customers, sellers, and products
+- Total revenue and average order value
-- Sales and revenue analysis
+- Monthly revenue trends
-- Order analysis
+- Order status analysis
+- Top customers by spending
+- Top sellers by products sold
+- Top-selling products and product categories
+- Revenue by product category
-- Customer analysis
+- Customer and seller location analysis
-- Product and category performance
-- Payment analysis
+- Payment type analysis
-- Delivery performance
-- Geographic analysis
+- Review score analysis
-- Top-performing products and locations
-- Monthly and yearly trends
+- Delivery time and late-delivery analysis
+- Freight cost analysis
+- Customer segmentation
+- Running revenue analysis

 ## SQL Concepts Used

-- SELECT
-- WHERE
-- GROUP BY
+- SELECT, WHERE, GROUP BY, HAVING
-- ORDER BY
+- ORDER BY and LIMIT
-- JOINs
+- INNER JOIN
-- Aggregate Functions (SUM, COUNT, AVG)
+- Aggregate Functions: SUM, COUNT, AVG
 - CASE WHEN
+- Subqueries
 - Date Functions
+- Window Functions
+- RANK()
+- DENSE_RANK()
+- ROW_NUMBER()
-- Ranking
+- Running Totals

-- Top-N Analysis
+## Advanced Analysis

+The project also includes:

+- Customer ranking based on spending
+- Seller ranking using DENSE_RANK
+- Highest payment ranking using ROW_NUMBER
+- Running revenue by purchase date
+- Customer spending segmentation
+- Orders above average payment using a subquery

+## SQL File

+`02_analysis_queries.sql` contains all 35 business analysis queries used in this project.

 ## Dataset

-The Clean Dataset from the Excel data cleaning stage was imported into PostgreSQL and used for SQL analysis.
+The cleaned dataset prepared during the Excel data-cleaning stage was imported into PostgreSQL and used for the SQL analysis.

-## Database Structure

-Multiple related tables were used to analyze customers, geolocation, order_items, orders, payments, product_category, products, reviews, sellers.